 In this post we would like to explain how making money in an open source community is not weird at all.
 In fact, our point is that making money in an open source community is even beneficial for the open source community (and of course, for us too).

 Tragedy of the commons

 Imagine a pasture.
 A green pasture.
-A pasture that is open to all shepherds in the neighborhood.
-Every herder can put sheep on the pasture.
+A pasture that is open to all herders in the neighborhood.
+Every herdsman or -woman can put sheep on the pasture.
 The sheep will grow, and give wool, lambs and meat.
-All these benefits are for the shepherd himself.
+All these benefits are for the herder himself.
 So each herder is motivated to add more animals.
 This will lead to overgrazing.
 The pasture will become less productive.
 Even when the number of animals exceeds the capacity of the pasture, each herder is still motivated to add more and more animals.
 Surely, the herder receives all of the proceeds for the animals and only a partial share of the cost of overgrazing.
 Eventually, this leads to the tragedy, the ruination of the pasture.